Meme (Mesopotamian goddess): Associations with other deities

 Meme was one of Mesopotamian goddesses associated with healing who formed an interconnected network through either shared aspects of their respective character or overlapping circles of associated deities.
 The other goddesses belonging to it were Gula, Ninisina, Ninkarrak, Nintinugga and Bau.
 However, Irene Sibbing-Plantholt points out that what sets her apart from the other members of this group is the fact that she never appears in the context of medicine and healing on her own, only through association with Gula.
 It is uncertain how did the connection between these two goddesses originally develop, but eventually Meme came to be fully absorbed by Gula, and her name became an alternate writing of the latter theonym.
 The oldest possible evidence of this process comes from an Old Babylonian lexical list.
 In a number of later Sumero-Akkadian bilingual texts, Meme occurs in place of Gula in the Sumerian version, though this pattern is not consistent, and the latter could also be "translated" as Nintinugga or even Damu.

-In the god list An = Anum, the theonym Meme appears both in the Ishara and Ninkarrak sections.
+In the god list An = Anum, the theonym Meme appears both in the Išḫara and Ninkarrak sections.
 Sibbing-Plantholt notes that these two goddesses formed a pair in other sources.
 Further lexical lists also appear to associate Meme with Ninmug and Nisaba.

 A deity named Meme, written dMEkà-kàME, served as the sukkal (divine attendant) of Ningal, the wife of the moon god Nanna, according to An = Anum.
 Richard L. Litke argues the glosses are unlikely to refer to an otherwise entirely unattested reading of the sign ME, and on this basis proposes that in another version of the list the deity Kakka, elsewhere in the same text equated with Ninkarrak, occupied Meme's position in the court of Ningal.
 In this case Kakka would presumably be female, and Litke considered her to be distinct from the male messenger god bearing the same name.